Elizabeth Smart's Father Compares Coming Out To His Daughter's Abduction

 Advertisement

 Getting his daughter back was a miracle to Smart — a word that he doesn’t take lightly as a man who has been deeply religious most of his life.
-And, needless to say that coming out for anyone is not an easy experience — he recently filed for divorce and left the Church of Jesus Christ of Letter-day Saints at 64-years-old.
+And, needless to say that coming out for anyone is not an easy experience — he recently filed for divorce and left the Church of Jesus Christ of Latter-day Saints at 64 years old.
 Smart’s decision was all-the-more challenging considering it went against his Mormon faith.

 “I didn’t want my children, because of my situation, to change what they believed,” he said about how he grappled between choosing his sexuality or faith.
 Smart came out in August through a Facebook message to friends and loved ones that ended up going viral, but this is his first public discourse about sexuality.